nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 {}
 ```

 I'm sure plenty of people have figured that out before.
-I have not seen it mentioned anywhere, though.

 ## Extended Challenge: Do Something
 Let's make the challenge more interesting and also require that `Main`